 For purposes of the statement of cash flows, cash equivalents are defined as investments with original maturities of 90 days or less, which are readily convertible to known amounts of cash.
 The City considers all pooled cash and investments (consisting of cash and investments and restricted cash and investments) held by the City as cash and cash equivalents because the pool is used essentially as a demand deposit account from the standpoint of the funds.
-The City also considers all non-pooled cash and investments (consisting of cash and restricted cash and investments held by fiscal agent) as cash and cash equivalents because the criteria for cash equivalents defined above.
+The City also considers all non-pooled cash and investments (consisting of cash with fiscal agent and restricted cash and investments held by fiscal agents) as cash and cash equivalents because investments meet the criteria for cash equivalents defined above.